by Catherine Pratt

 thoughts no longer have any control over you.
 You'll get your life

 There’s nothing wrong with watching TV but if you’re using it to avoid dealing with your problems or to avoid actually living your life then it’s time to become aware of your actions.
 The problem with TV is that it’s just much too easy.
 One quick push of a button on your remote and you’re suddenly immersed into a new and escapist world.
 TV can be a very handy crutch.
-It’s also addictive.
-You want to know what happens to your favourite characters next week.
+It’s also addictive and it's purposefully designed to be addictive.
+You want to know what happens to your favorite characters next week.
 The shows are designed to get you hooked and you don’t want to deal with things so you end up not even thinking about what you’re really doing to your life.

 One way to learn an amazing amount about yourself is to stop completely from watching TV for a set period of time.
 You’ll learn way more than you ever did by watching TV.
 See if any of the above points suddenly become apparent.